The meeting was scheduled to begin at 7:00 pm via Zoom.

 Present: Sue Fagalde Lick (President), Nancy Christopherson (Vice President and Adult Contest Chair), Dan Liberthson (Secretary), Rana Tahir (Treasurer and Webmaster), Dave Mehler (Membership Chair and Publications Liaison), , and Lauren Mallett (Cascadia Contest Chair)

 Not Present: Priscilla Hunter (Historian), Lorna Rose-Hahn (Membership Co-Chair, Outreach Chair, Events Committee Chair), Rayn Roberts (At-large)

 I. Sue called the meeting to order at 7:05 pm.

 II.
 Approval of Minutes

-Approval of the November 9, 2021 OPA Board meeting minutes was moved and seconded, and the Board voted unanimously to approve.
+Approval of the January 18, 2022 OPA Board meeting minutes was moved and seconded, and the Board voted unanimously to approve.
 It was decided that from now on minutes will be put on the website only after the Board approves them.

 A. President’s Report (Sue Fagalde Lick)

 1. Verseweavers readings: More than 1 person should host the readings, as it is difficult for one person to do everything, which includes contacting readers, coordinating, and handling technical problems.

 2. Zoom-bombing trend: Willamette Writers group and other poetry groups have had problems with Zoom-bombing so we need to be careful with security.
 Never put the link to a reading on social media.
 Be prepared to take steps if somebody intrudes and disrupts meeting.
 Lauren will help with Cascadia, as that will be large group.
 For a co-host, we will need a second license from Zoom.
 Nancy volunteered to help as co-host.